UIM-Showdown/uim-showdown-discord-bot/README.md

-# UIM Showdown - Python Discord Bot POC
+# UIM Showdown - Python Discord Bot

-A POC for a Python version of the UIM Showdown Discord bot
+A Discord bot created for the UIM Showdown competition, implemented in Python and built around the discord.py package

 ## Setup